SampleEnvironment/SECoP/protocol/issues/076 Interface for Measurable hardware.rst

 - In the case of simple measurables, which consist of a single channel only, the two interfaces can be implemented in a single module.

-- All modules belonging to one measurable SHOULD have a ``group`` parameter, which is readonly and set to the same identifier.
+- All modules belonging to one measurable SHOULD have a ``group`` property, which is set to the same identifier.

 Discussion